drew-codes-things/DiscordUpload-Reddit/README.md

 ## Issues
 Contact me via <a href="mailto:support@starlover.online">support@starlover.online</a> in a case of any issues with an image and explanation

-Note: for reddit use, it sends titles and descriptions if there is no picture/gif media available (and with), buttons to view posts and there is no suppport for videos from reddit yet **yet**, everything on upload is supported.
+**Note:** For Reddit usage, the script sends titles and descriptions if no picture or GIF media is available.
+It includes buttons to view posts.
+Currently, there is no support for videos from Reddit.
+All types of uploads are supported.